Active Transportation Legislation & Resources

 Protecting Vulnerable Road Users

-: This law requires a motor vehicle shall pass a vulnerable road user at a safe distance (three feet if the operator’s vehicle is a passenger car, six feet if the operator’s vehicle is a truck or commercial motor vehicle).
+Dallas: This law requires a motor vehicle shall pass a vulnerable road user at a safe distance (three feet if the operator’s vehicle is a passenger car, six feet if the operator’s vehicle is a truck or commercial motor vehicle).
 An operator or passenger of a motor vehicle may not throw any object at a vulnerable road user.
 An operator of a motor vehicle commits an offense if they overtake a vulnerable road user traveling in the same direction and subsequently makes a right-hand turn in front of the vulnerable road user unless the operator is safely clear of the vulnerable road user.
-(For the full language of this ordinance, click Chapter 28, Article VI, Sec.
+(Chapter 28, Article VI, Sec.
 28-58.2.
-Protection of Vulnerable Road Users
+Protection of Vulnerable Road Users)

 Riding on Sidewalks